 What is Lobel Steaks?

-Lobel's of New York is a company that specializes in high-quality gourmet meats such as fat Wagyu, Kobe beef, and dry-aged beef rib.
-The company has been in business for over 170 years and evolved from a butcher shop owned by the Lobel family into the steaks for the delivery business.
+Lobel's is a company that specializes in high-quality gourmet meats such as fat Wagyu, Kobe beef, and dry-aged beef rib.
+The New York-based company has been in business for over 170 years and evolved from a butcher shop owned by the Lobel family into the steaks for the delivery business.